Vertical Rebar Placement Strategy

 If the “best building practice” is to achieve maximum thermal performance, then staggering the rebar from the exterior side to the interior side of the block works very well.

 The photo to the left illustrates that the engineer called for the rebar to be placed every 24” to achieve a symmetrical design.
 This insulation strategy minimizes and extends the direct thermal path between the exterior and the interior.
-The result is four layers of masonry and three layers of insulation 67% of the time and two layers of insulation 33% of the time.
+The result is three layers of insulation 67% of the time and two layers of insulation 33% of the time.